mvanveen/precious/README.md

 ## Introduction

-Just put .md files in the `notes/` directory and view a beautiful rendered wiki version in your browser The file `notes/foo-file.md` corresponds to `http://localhost:8080/notes/foo-file`.
+Just put .md files in the `notes/` directory and view a beautiful rendered wiki version in your browser.
+The file `notes/foo-file.md` corresponds to `http://localhost:8080/notes/foo-file`.

 Hypenated titles get treated as a space character (` `).